RetroDECK/ES-DE/CONTRIBUTING.md

 * Line break is Unix-style (line feed only, no carriage return)
 * Do not leave trailing whitespaces at the end of the lines (a good source code editor should have a setting to automatically trim these for you)
 * When breaking up long lines into multiple lines, consider what could be useful data to grep for so you don't break in the middle of such a string
-* Comments always in C++ style, i.e. // instead of /* */
+* Comments always in C++ style, i.e. `//` instead of `/* */`
 * Comments should be proper sentences, starting with a capital letter and ending with a dot
-* Use K&R placements of braces, read the Linux Kernel coding style document for clarifications
+* Use K&R placements of braces, read the Linux kernel coding style document for clarifications
 * Always use spaces between keywords and opening brackets, i.e. `if ()`, `for ()`, `while ()` etc.
 * Indentation of switch/case statements is optional, but it's usually easier to read the code with indentations in place
 * Use `std::string` or `std::vector<char>` instead of `char *` or `char []` unless there is a specific reason requiring the latter
 * Actually, try to use C++ syntax in general instead of C syntax, another example would be `static_cast<int>(someFloatVariable)` instead of `(int)someFloatVariable`
 * If the arguments (and initializer list) for a function or class exceeds 4 items, arrange them vertically to make the code easier to read
 * Always declare one variable per line, never combine multiple declarations of the same type
-* Name local variables with the first word in small letters and the proceeding words starting with capital letters, e.g. myExampleVariable
+* Name local variables with the first word in small letters and the proceeding words starting with capital letters, e.g. `myExampleVariable`
-* Name member variables starting with a small 'm', e.g. mMyMemberVariable
+* Name member variables starting with an `m` such as `mMyMemberVariable` and name static variables with an `s` such as `sMyStaticVariable`
-* Use the same naming convention for functions as for local variables, e.g. someFunction()
+* Use the same naming convention for functions as for local variables, e.g. `someFunction()`
 * Inline functions makes perfect sense to use, but don't overdo it by using them for functions that won't be called very frequently
-* Never put more than one statement on a single line (there are some exceptions though like lambda expressions and possibly switch statements)
+* Don't put more than one statement on a single line (there are some exceptions though like lambda expressions and possibly switch statements)
 * Avoid overoptimizations, especially if it sacrifices readability, makes the code hard to expand on or is error prone
 * For the rest, check the code and have fun! :)

 ### Building and configuring:

-Please refer to the [INSTALL.md](INSTALL.md) file for details on everything related to building EmulationStation Desktop Edition.
+Please refer to [INSTALL.md](INSTALL.md) for details on everything related to building ES-DE.